The Red Ranger Becomes an Adventurer in Another World: Tōgo's Party

 The daughter of the Sun village chief, who was gifted the power of Amen Buckler and can transform into the holy warrior Amen to protect her home and awaited for the Red Warrior of prophesy to appear.
-Raniya naturally possesses a timid personality, utilizing a variety of Physical and emotional masks to draw out her inner strength to fight for her home and charished ones.
+Raniya naturally possesses a timid personality, utilizing a variety of physical and emotional masks to draw out her inner strength to fight for her home and cherished ones.